oscar-bender-stone/honors-thesis/source/1_introduction.typ

       - Information = "reduced uncertainty"

-      - primarily probabilistic and based on _communication of bits_.
+      - Primarily probabilistic and based on _communication of bits_.
 Not enough for _semantics_!

       - Takeaway: information is _used_ in communication